 All camper medications are kept with the nurses and dispensed at meals and before bed.
-We have partnered with Camper Pharmacy to ensure campers’ medication is sent to camp in pre-packaged labeled envelopes.
+We have partnered with Pack My Rx to ensure campers’ medication is sent to camp in pre-packaged labeled envelopes.

 Yes, we are accredited by the American Camp Association (ACA).
 Accreditation means that we have undergone a thorough (up to 300 standards) review of our operation – from staff qualifications and training to emergency management.
 ACA collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to assure that our current practices reflect the most up-to-date, research-based standards in camp operation.
 Visit the ACA webpage for more information about the accreditation process.

 The camp office is open every day from 9:00am until 10:00pm for incoming calls.
 Our office staff will take your message and pass it along to the appropriate member of our Leadership Team.
 We do our best to return parent phone calls as quickly as possible on the day they are received.
 We ask you to be aware that our staff spend most of their day outside with campers, and will not always be immediately available.
 You can also reach your camper’s Division Leader and our Directors via email.

 Parents are welcome to send letters and non-food packages to camp for their child.
 Additionally, you may email your child through your CampInTouch account, which will be printed and delivered to your child with the mail each day.
 Campers have the option to reply to parent emails on a special form, which will be scanned back to the parent’s account.
 No need to wait for snail mail!
 Phone calls are only permitted in the instance of a camper birthday, or if your child is considering extending their stay at camp.